wessenstam/lab-environment/Centrify software/README.md

 - Active Directory Users and Computers shortcut on the desktop and pinned to the taskbar
 - Add the domain account GREENSAFE\cfyadmin to allow Log on as Service rights (Open *Local Security Policy* navigate to *Security Settings > Local Policies > User Rights Assignment*.
 Double click *Log on as a service* and add **cfyadmin** and **afoster** [Reference document](https://docs.microsoft.com/en-us/system-center/scsm/enable-service-log-on-sm?view=sc-sm-2019))
 - Create a folder called **Shared\CS2021** in the root of C: and copy the installation file of Centrify Server Suite in it.
 Also copy the licenses in te **C:\Shared** folder in a text file
+- Download [Thunderbird](https://www.thunderbird.net/en-US/) and install it for all users
+- Login to the server as afoster and configure Thunderbird.
+That way afoaster is capable of receiving email for MFA.
+Other users can be configured so they can also use MFA via email.
 # Final Domain configuration

 After all steps have been run, disable the Windows Update using the Group Policy Editor